webcomponents/polyfills/README.md

 ShadyCSS provides a shim for, CSS Custom Properties, CSS Mixins with `@apply` support, and ShadowDOM V1 style encapsulation with the ShadyDOM library.

+## Requirements
+ShadyCSS requires support for CustomElements, ShadowDOM, MutationObserver, Promise, Object.assign

+This library is distributed as ES2016 only, due to the included `<custom-style>` element definition.

 ## Usage

 The shim will transparently no-op if some or all native support is available.